shuup/shuup-guide/source/orders.rst

    a.
 Enter a product name, sku, or barcode number and select desired
       product from the dropdown results.
    b.
-Press the plus button to add the product line to order, or press
+Press the plus button to add the product line to order or press
       the trash button to clear the input and select a new product.

       .. image:: orders/quick-add.png